homearanya/alistair-psychologist/src/pages/articles.md

 templateKey: "articles-page"
 excerpt: "A selection of my most popular articles"
 bannerimage:
-  alt: Mindfulness Training
+  alt: Patterns in the sand
-  image: /img/breadcrumbs.jpg
+  image: /img/about-me-banner.jpg
 ---